 - Cadets who have conducted a modular course need to have 100 hours as Pilot-in-Command (PIC), or 70 hours as PIC if completed during a course of integrated flying training as set out in Appendix 3 A, C & D to Part-FCL and AMC1 to Appendix 3 A, C & D.

 - English Language Proficiency –minimum required proficiency Level is Operational Level (Level 4).
 (Written proficiency is required at Operational level).

-Candidates who are selected will be required to do an online pre-assessment test.
-If you then get shortlisted to the next stage, the below steps will follow:
+Candidates who are selected will be required to do an online pre-assessment test provided by AON.
+If you then get shortlisted to the next stage of the selection process, the below steps will follow:

-- The selection procedure takes place in Dublin (Ireland).
+- The selection procedure takes place in Dublin (Ireland) or any other training centres used by the airline.
 The day begins with an introduction to Ryanair and the recruitment team.
 Pilots can expect:

 - Pre-simulator briefing

-- Simulator assessment in a B737-800 simulator – 45 minutes as both pilot flying and PNF.
+- Simulator assessment in a B737-800 simulator – 45 minutes as both Pilot Flying (PF) and Pilot Monitoring (PM).
 Basic handling skills, CRM and flight management will be assessed

 - English language test

 - Technical assessment – 30 minutes assessing your technical knowledge on your current/previous aircraft type(s)

 - Personnel interview – Approximately 30 minutes to convince us of your suitability to join the team, and to prove that you are the sort of person who will thrive in an environment where hard work and effort are rewarded.

 - Those who emerge successfully from the selection process will be offered a place on a type-rating course at East Midlands Training Center.